 Now let's move on from the somewhat abstract technical details to what this means concretely, i.e. in terms of effects.

 What are the effects of THCV?
-THCV is mainly known for its ability to reduce appetite, earning it the nickname “diet cannabinoid”.
+THCV is primarily known for its ability to reduce appetite, earning it the nickname “diet cannabinoid.”
 This is a surprising property because cannabis consumption is generally associated with an increase in appetite.
 This reputation is due to the fact that THC activates the CB1 receptors in our endocannabinoid system (ECS), known to stimulate appetite.
-Conversely, THCV is a CB1 receptor antagonist, meaning it blocks these receptors and could therefore contribute to a decreased appetite.
+Conversely, THCV is a CB1 receptor antagonist, meaning it blocks these receptors and could therefore contribute to a reduction in appetite.
 This conclusion is supported by several studies, including one conducted in 2009, suggesting that THC-V may promote weight loss.
 However, these results have so far only been obtained in animals.

 Another study, conducted in 2013, suggests that THCV may reduce glucose intolerance associated with obesity.
 The results of this study do not show a direct correlation between THCV consumption and a reduction in appetite.
 On the contrary, the energy expenditure of mice that consumed tetrahydrocannabivarin increased significantly, improving glucose tolerance and insulin sensitivity at the same time.
 Although these results are still preliminary, they represent real hope for the treatment of people with diabetes.
 However, there is still a long way to go before reaching definitive conclusions on humans, and potentially determining a useful dose for diabetics.